Hackers News Hackers News

 Decoded valid VMess with Base64-encoded proxy configuration (Source – LeverBlue)

-The C2 server runs a layered infrastructure across multiple open ports and services, including SSH tunnels, Node.js APIs, and a VMess proxy routed through Cloudflare Argo WebSocket on port 443 with TLS fingerprinting set to Firefox.
+The C2 server employs a sophisticated, multi-layered infrastructure across various open ports and services.
+This includes SSH tunnels, Node.js APIs, and a VMess proxy routed through Cloudflare Argo WebSocket on port 443, utilizing TLS fingerprinting set to Firefox.
+This intricate and obfuscated setup enables the malware to blend seamlessly with legitimate network traffic, thereby maintaining persistent access within restricted network environments.

 Decoded JSON proxy configuration (Source - LeverBlue)